 Can I foster if I work full-time?

 Yes, although you will need to ensure that you have sufficient time to integrate a greyhound into a home environment and to care for them.
-For almost all greyhounds this will be their first time in a home and they will need guidance to help settle in and to learn how to behave.
+For almost all greyhounds this will be their first time in a home and they will need guidance to help settle in and to learn our expectations of them as a pet.

 How long do greyhounds spend in foster care?

 The typical foster stay is between two and four weeks, though this can be longer depending on the reason for fostering and your location to one of the three kennel bases located in Cambridge (Waikato), Levin (Kapiti Coast) or Rangiora (Canterbury).